koher/try-swift-2016/slides.md

 ^ It was too complicated.

-^ I thought about it for a long time.
+^ I thought about this problem for a long time.
 And finally, =>

 ---